dvtng/superprompt/src/prompt-template-guide.md

 {you}
 ```

-In the previous example, the generated `{*tone}` value is stored and then reused later in the prompt as `{tone}`.
+In this example, the generated `{*tone}` value is stored and reused as `{tone}` later in the prompt.

 ### Functions (experimental)

-Superprompt provides 2 built-in functions – `query` and `summarize` – for working with text files.
+Superprompt provides two built-in functions: `query` and `summarize`, for working with text files.

-Note that these are currently experimental and are likely to change in future.
+Please note that these are currently experimental and may change in the future.

 #### query(question)

-Searches a file for excerpts that are related to the question and outputs those.
+Searches a file for excerpts that are related to the question and outputs them.

 ```
 Consider the following excerpts: